bqmackay/hand_and_foot/README.md

 # handandfoot

-Hand and Foot project for the family
+Hand and Foot project for the family.

 ## Getting Started